dvidelabs/flatcc/README.md

 Main features supported as of 0.3.2:

-    - generated flatbuffer reader and builder headers for C
+- generated FlatBuffers reader and builder headers for C
-    - generated flatbuffer verifier headers for C
+- generated FlatBuffers verifier headers for C
-    - generated flatbuffer JSON parser and printer for C
+- generated FlatBuffers JSON parser and printer for C
-    - ability to concatenate all output to one file
+- ability to concatenate all output into one file
 - binary schema (.bfbs) generation
-    - pre-generated reflection headers for reading .bfbs files
+- pre-generated reflection headers for handling .bfbs files
 - cli schema compiler and library for compiling schema
 - runtime library for builder, verifier and JSON support
 - thorough test cases
 - monster sample project

 Supported platforms:

 - Ubuntu clang 4.4-4.8 and gcc 3.5-3.8
 - OS-X current clang / gcc
 - Windows MSVC 2010, 2013, 2015, 2015 Win64

 The monster sample does not work with MSVC 2010 because it intentionally uses C99 style code to better follow the C++ version.